 The Georgetown Divide Equestrian Trails Foundation (GDETF) was originally started in 1987 as the El Dorado Equestrian Trails Foundation for the purpose of supporting equestrian and hiking trails on the Georgetown Divide.
 The name was changed in 2014 to provide a clearer identity for the organization.
-Over the years, GDETF has identified and marked many of the old trails in the area, and has been instrumental in helping build and maintain both new and old trails.
 The organization grew out of the volunteer efforts of Bonnie and Dave McLane, Bill Pieper, and others in the early 1980s.
 Even before EDETF was incorporated 1987 as a 501(c)(3) non-profit, the McLanes had created a trail from the Meadowbrook staging area to the Balderston corrals near Camp Virner, which is known as the Mar Det Trail.
 The Mar Det Trail gets its name from the group that helped build it: a Marine Detachment from the USS Carl Vinson.
 For more than ten years during the 1980s and early 1990s, the McLanes sponsored the 50 mile Dru Barner Endurance Ride on this trail.

 In 1995, with contributions from the former Dru Barner Foundation and the U.S. Forest Service, GDETF undertook the development and construction of the Dru Barner Campground.
 This joint effort, with additional contributions from the Robie Foundation, Silver Spurs Riding Club, Gold Country Endurance Riders, and equestrians throughout our area, resulted in to what is now one of the finest equestrian campgrounds in Northern California with access to hundreds of miles of trails.
 Over the past 15 years the campground has continued to be improved with the dedication of the Forest Service and financial and volunteer contributions of GDETF and its members.